 - Look online.
 If you don’t have references from other people, just check on Google.
 Law-related websites like Nolo and Avvo offer local listings of injury lawyers in different cities.
 Make sure that you shortlist attorneys specializing in personal injury law and have at least a few names.

 - Meet the attorney.
 The first meeting with an attorney is about discussing whether your personal injury claim will hold and is worth fighting for, and almost all lawyers don’t charge a fee for that.
 Knowing your lawyer and sharing a comfort level are key aspects that you cannot afford to ignore.
+The team at the Shulman & Hill law firm understands the importance of building trust and a comfortable relationship with their clients, and they strive to provide personalized and compassionate legal representation.

 - Be honest with your attorney.
 If you think that you had a role in causing the accident that led to your injuries, let your attorney know.
 In auto accident claims, this could be a massive factor for the final compensation, and the other party and insurance companies will try to use that against you.